 Application : Applied

-Explanation on application of the practice The Board has appointed an independent search firm in 2017 to assist the Company in the search for new Independent Directors.
+Explanation on : application of the practice The Board has appointed an independent search firm in 2018 to assist the Company in the search for new Independent Directors.
 The criteria set by the Board has been shared with the consultant and they have shared profiles of potential candidates with the NC for consideration.
-In searching for the new Independent Directors, profiles were also sourced from the Malaysian Directors Academy.
-The Directors' selection process comprises the following: (i) Identify the attributes needed on the Board and the vacancies to be filled; (ii) Determine the desired and resultant size of the Board; (iii) Draw up the specifications for the positions to be filled; (iv) Initiate the search for candidates via internal and external means; (v) Introduce shortlisted candidates to the Chairman, the NC and other Board members; (vi) Deliberate and recommendation by NC to the Board; and (vii) Decision making by the Board on the appointment.
+In searching for the new Independent Directors, profiles were also sourced from other external sources.
+The Directors' selection process comprises the following: (i) Identify the attributes needed on the Board and the vacancies to be filled; (ii) Determine the desired and resultant size of the Board; (iii) Draw up the specifications for the positions to be filled; (iv) Initiate the search for candidates to the Chairman, the NC and other Board members; (v) Introduce shortlisted candidates to the Board; and ther Board members;

-Explanation for departure : Not applicable
+Explanation for : departure Not applicable

-Large companies are rec to complete the columns • red to complete the columns below.
-Non-large companies are encouraged elow.
+red to complete the columns below.
+Non-large companies are encouraged

+to complete the columns be elow.

-Measure •
+Measure :

 Timeframe :